MichalOpoka/ecfr/cfr/title-50-Wildlife-Fisheries/chapter-VI-Fishery-Conservation-Management-National-Oceanic-Atmospheric-Administration-Department-Commerce/part-648-Fisheries-Northeastern-United-States/subpart-F-Management-Measures-NE-Multispecies-Monkfish-Fisheries/section-648.81.md

 ##### § 648.81 NE multispecies year-round and seasonal closed areas. #####

-(a) *Year-round groundfish closed areas* - (1) *Restrictions.* No fishing vessel or person on a fishing vessel may enter, fish, or be in, and no fishing gear capable of catching NE multispecies may be used or on board a vessel in, the, Cashes Ledge, Western Gulf of Maine, or Closed Area II Closure Areas, unless otherwise allowed by or exempted under this part.
+(a) *Year-round groundfish closed areas*—(1) *Restrictions.* No fishing vessel or person on a fishing vessel may enter, fish, or be in, and no fishing gear capable of catching NE multispecies may be used or on board a vessel in, the, Cashes Ledge, Western Gulf of Maine, or Closed Area II Closure Areas, unless otherwise allowed by or exempted under this part.
 Charts of the areas described in this section are available from the Regional Administrator upon request.

 (2) *Exemptions.* Unless restricted by the requirements of subpart P of this part or elsewhere in this part, paragraph (a)(1) of this section does not apply to a fishing vessel or person on a fishing vessel when fishing under the following conditions: